Come Back To Me

 I don't know how long I sat there, wondering what was going on, but finally I smelled something—Dom's spaghetti.
 "Smells like food," I said, smiling.

-The hospital set up cots in String's room, so Saint John and I could sleep—we told Dr. Jackson that at least one of us would stay in the room with String until he woke up—and I gotta give Dr. Jackson credit—he knew from experience not to argue with either one of us.
+The hospital set up cots in String's room, so Saint John and I could sleep in there—we told Dr. Jackson that at least one of us would stay in the room with String until he woke up—and I gotta give Dr. Jackson credit—he knew from experience not to argue with either one of us.
 I think somebody put a note in each of our files—Dom's, String's and mine, that is—not to keep any of us away from anyone who was in the hospital.
 That's what I heard, anyway.
 Dom finally convinced me to lay down on the cot and try to sleep.
-Easier said than done, I said to myself when I lay down and closed my eyes, knowing that I wouldn't get much rest.
+Easier said than done, I thought when I lay down and closed my eyes, knowing that I wouldn't get much rest.
+I couldn't keep a vision of String's face out of my mind as I tried to fall asleep, and I felt tears in my eyes as I thought once again of spendin' the rest of my life without him.

 Surprisingly, I slept longer than I thought I would—at least, I think I did.
 When I woke up, I saw a nurse looking at the instruments above String's bed, and making a few notes on his chart—and, I realized I was alone in the room, except for String and the nurse.
 Dom, Saint John, and everyone else was gone.